August 15th – January 15th

 (Hotel lodging and meals will be from Jackson Hole, WY and will be at the client’s expense.)

 $4,402 Bull tag – Computer draw – deadline late February.
 Contact WTA TAGS for professional application assistance 1-800-755-8247

-1 x 1 guide service, field transportation, in-field trophy care
+1 x 2 guide service (client will have two guides), field transportation, in-field trophy care

-Hotels and meals, tips, meat processing, taxidermy and shipping trophies/meat home.
+Hotels and meals in Jackson Hole, WY, tips, meat processing, taxidermy and shipping trophies/meat home.

 Fly into Jackson, Wyoming where your outfitter will meet you and transport you to a local hotel.